jasonwmcswain/pdf-mergician/tests/README.md

 # Test Suite Documentation

-This directory contains the comprehensive test suite for merge-pdf.
+This directory contains the comprehensive test suite for pdf-mergician.

 ## Test Structure